tytydraco/yessleep/out/I_am_a_high_school_teacher_in_upstate_New_York__I_really_dont_get_paid_enough_for_this_Part_2.md

 For a long time, I just stood there, panting, listening to the faint ring in my ears.
 My side burned, and I pressed a hand to it — warm blood against cold skin.

 When I looked down, the werewolf’s body was already starting to change.
-Fur thinning, bones shifting.
+For thinning, bones are shifting.
 A man lay where the creature had fallen.
 His face was young.
 Too young.

 The smell still lingered, though — that same copper tang.
 The same one that haunted me every time I dreamed of the forest.